Earl Grey Lavender Cake

 - Combine the icing sugar, softened butter, and honey-sweetened, infused milk until a smooth icing has formed.
 Add more plain milk if the consistency is too thick.

 - Spread it generously over the cold cake.
+Make sure the cake has fully cooled before you add the icing or it will slide off the cake.
 Garnish with dried lavender.
 Enjoy!

 This recipe is really solid, i used large eggs and not medium and the cake turned out a bit denser than i like but that’s my fault, also added the second bag of tea to the icing!
 Overall really loved this cake!!